DaleStack/Virgo/README.md

 This is also where **LOGIN_ROUTE** comes to play:

-If a user who is not logged-in tries to access "/dashboard" (a protected route) They will be redirected to the login page, preventing them from accessing protected data
+If a user who is not logged-in tries to access "/dashboard" (a protected route), They will be redirected to the login page, preventing them from accessing protected data